 Under the oversight of eminent lawyers, academics and jurists the Justice Project Team completed a literature review and produced an overarching consultation paper and released 13 issues papers.

 The below papers relate to the 13 groups identified in the terms of reference as facing significant social and economic disadvantage.

-Click here to Get Involved.
+Click here to access the Submissions.

 An accessible 'Easy Read' version of the consultation paper is also available here.